jtooley307/alexaWine/README.md

 README for Alexa Skills for finding Wine

+This uses the alexa SDK, and the wine.com api.
+You can find the rating, location, and description of wines.

+The wine.com api is not very exact, so I try do rank results by popularity.
+Needs more work.

 #Installation

 To use these programs you must download and install 'node' from http://nodejs.org